-One or more Okta Orgs, acting as individual spokes, operate as independent identity providers (IdP) responsible for providing directory services, authentication and authorization services.
+One or more Okta Orgs, acting as individual spokes, operate as independent IdPs responsible for providing directory services, authentication, and authorization services.
 While these responsibilities are identical to the hub, the spokes provide these capabilities in a decentralized manner for users within each spoke.
-Spokes utilize their own instance of Okta's Universal Directory and store user profile and group information which can be created directly in Okta (i.e. Okta as the source of truth) or sourced from other repositories such as Active Directory, LDAP, or even HR applications.
+Spokes utilize their own instance of Okta's Universal Directory and store user profile and group information which can be created directly in Okta (i.e. Okta as the source of truth) or sourced from any other repository such as Active Directory, LDAP, or HR information systems.

 The spoke(s), leveraging the Okta Integration Network's (OIN) Org2Org connector, will provide seamless and secure access by provisioning user profiles into the hub as well as enabling SSO to any applications or services integrated with the hub.
-This model can then be used in a variety of scenarios for organizations that manage both internal employees as well as customer or partner identities.
+Using Okta Workflows, Okta for Global 2000 can solve complex identity management challenges with automation carried out across hub-and-spoke architectures.
+This model can be used in a variety of scenarios for organizations that manage both internal employees as well as external user identities.